rs-kellogg/krs-openai-cookbook/docs/takeaways.md

 # Takeaways

-:::{admonition} Summary
+:::{admonition} OpenAP
-:class: note
+- Reasons to select a closed-source model such as one of OpenAI's GPT series
-- Setting up and using your OpenAI account
+- Setting up your OpenAI account
-- Developing a testable, reprocucible workflow that scales
+- Accessing resources such as usage, rate limits, documentation
 :::

 :::{admonition} Development Workflow
-:class: note
 - Identify a dataset and specify precisely what you want to do with it
 - Engineer a prompt (use OpenAI Playground)
 - Evaluate performance on a sample